Hyperlane Protocol Economics

 How it works

-- Tier Assignment: The system uses a dynamic approach for assigning tiers.
+- Level Assignment: The system uses a dynamic approach for assigning levels.
 Users are ranked based on the proportion of the maximum possible streak.
-During the early phase (first 90 days after launch), any user who stakes and holds stHYPER without interruption qualifies for the highest tier.
-The way to initially qualify for Tier 4 is to stake and keep idle the tokens received or purchased on the launch day.
-This tier assignment is used to determine additional rewards.
+During the early phase (first 90 days after launch), any user who stakes and holds stHYPER without interruption qualifies for the highest level.
+The way to initially qualify for level 4 is to stake and keep idle the tokens received or purchased on the launch day.
+This level assignment is used to determine additional rewards.

 Reward Distribution & Allocation